KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 Note that if there was a trigger word provided by default that it should be marked for translation with i18nc("Note this is a KRunner keyword", "trigger").
 This will both ensure that translators know how to translate it properly (thanks to the comment) and that users will be able to use the runner in their own language.

-What you may also notice in the above code snippet is the use of a new class: {{class|Plasma::RunnerSyntax}}.
+What you may also notice in the above code snippet is the use of a new class: [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax).

 ### Publishing Recognized Syntax

-Runners may advertise what sorts of queries they understand by creating {{class|Plasma::RunnerSyntax}} objects.
+Runners may advertise what sorts of queries they understand by creating [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax). objects.
 This information can be requested by the user as a form or run-time documentation and may even be used by some applications to decide which Runners to launch or not.
-Therefore, while creating {{class|Plasma::RunnerSyntax}} objects is optional it is also highly recommended.
+Therefore, while creating [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax). objects is optional it is also highly recommended.

-Let's examine the code in HomeFilesRunner::reloadConfiguration() concerning syntax definition a bit closer:
+Let's examine the code in `HomeFilesRunner::reloadConfiguration()` concerning syntax definition a bit closer:

 {{< readfile file="/content/docs/extend/plasma/krunner/homefilesrunner/homefilesrunner.cpp" highlight="cpp" start="41" lines="4" >}}

-On the first line, we create a {{class|QList}} object to put our syntax objects into.
+On the first line, we create a `QList` object to put our syntax objects into.
 We can add syntax objects one at a time, but using a QList, even if there is only one syntax, is usually more convenient.

 The syntax object is created on lines 2-3 with the first parameter being an example of the query and the second parameter being a description of what such a query will result in.
 In the case of the HomeFilesRunner the syntax is created when the configuration is read in because the syntax depends on the trigger word (if any) that is set.

 One special string in both the query example and the explanatory text is ":q:".
 This is stands for "the variable query text entered by the user" and will be replaced in the user interface with something more meaningful when shown as documentation or as a delimiter to look for when analyzing Runner appropriateness.

-If a Runner understands multiple query formulations that result in the same matches being generated (or "query synonyms"), such synonymous queries can be added to the syntax object using Plasma::RunnerSyntax::addExampleQuery(const QString &exampleQuery).
+If a Runner understands multiple query formulations that result in the same matches being generated (or "query synonyms"), such synonymous queries can be added to the syntax object using [Plasma::RunnerSyntax::addExampleQuery](docs:krunner;Plasma::RunnerSyntax::addExampleQuery).

 ### Runner Configuration